How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: Advances OF DSOC

-{There are, besides, dedicated efforts to make RF/FSO operational for DS, the Integrated Radio and Optical Communications (\acrshort{iroc}) project~\cite{raible2014physical}, for example, features a hybrid RF/FSO aperture antenna, called Teletanna, that reduces SWaP burden and utilizes a beacon-less and high data rate system. iROC is anticipated to be operational around Mars~\cite{melis2022iroc} with SWaP comparable to Mars Reconnaissance Orbiter (\acrshort{mro}), and data rate of 267 Mbps and 10 Gbps if the same technology is used for lunar distances.}
+{There are, besides, dedicated efforts to make RF/FSO operational for DS.
+The Integrated Radio and Optical Communications (\acrshort{iroc}) project~\cite{raible2014physical}, for example, features a hybrid RF/FSO aperture antenna, called Teletanna, that reduces SWaP burden and utilizes a beacon-less and high data rate system. iROC is anticipated to be operational around Mars~\cite{melis2022iroc} with SWaP comparable to Mars Reconnaissance Orbiter (\acrshort{mro}) and data rate of 267 Mbps, which is orders of magnitude higher than current rates achievable by the RF technology.
+Furthermore, if the same technology is used for lunar distances a 10 Gbps data rate can be achieved.}